National Science Foundation (NSF) Graduate Research Fellowship Program (GRFP)/Other Fellowship Boot Camp

 The NSF-GRFP/Other Fellowship boot camp provides critical information for students on the NSF-GRPF and other Fellowship applications, how to put together a competitive application, advice from current and former NSF-GRFP recipients, as well as general writing tips.
 Participants will receive both peer and faculty feedback on their applications in advance of submission.

-The 2022 NSF-GRFP Boot Camp/Other Fellowship will be run from 12-1:30 PM on September 8, 15, 22, and 29.
-The sessions on September 8 and 15 will be held in Gateway Park I (60 Prescott Street) Room 1002 with a free lunch provided.
-The sessions on September 22 and 29 will be conducted via Zoom.
-The September 8th session will provide an overview of the GRFP and feature a panel session of current GFRP awardees at WPI.
-The September 15 session will feature guidance on writing effectively, the session on September 22 will provide an overview of some of the other graduate and postdoctoral fellowships that may be of interest.
-The session on September 29 will provide an opportunity for peer feedback.
+The 2023 NSF-GRFP Boot Camp/Other Fellowship will be run from 3-4:30 PM on August 31, September 7, and 21 on Zoom.
+The August 31 session will provide an overview of the GRFP and feature a panel session of current GFRP awardees at WPI.
+The September 7 session will focus on writing a competitive application as well as guidance on writing effectively, the session on September 21 will provide an overview of some of the other graduate and postdoctoral fellowships that may be of interest and will provide time for peer feedback on fellowship applications in progress.
 Participants that will be submitting a fellowship in the Fall will be matched with a WPI faculty member to review their application ahead of submission.
 Resources, such as examples of successful applications are provided to boot camp participants.
 Registration required.

 The syllabus page shows a table-oriented view of the course schedule, and the basics of course grading.
 You can add any other comments, notes, or thoughts you have about the course structure, course policies or anything else.